TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

-### Optimsing KDA from a non-functional standpoint
+### Optimsing these components from a non-functional standpoint

 </br>

-> I orinally come from an Ops team, hence you'll find a taste or rather an emphasis on non-functional aspects in my design! 🙂
+> I hail from an Ops team, hence you'll always find a flavour or rather an emphasis on non-functional aspects in my design! 🙂

 </br>

+#### KDA :-

 1 ➾ We decided to incorporate  "Parallelism" into our application code.
 It's basically the number of concurrent tasks, our application is capable of performing.
 And, we made it auto-scale, that means, it'll adjust dynamically based on the workload requirements, there won't be idle threads neither there would be too much context-switching --> An efficient Resource utilisation ☑️ 👍